-Demolitions and Other Explosives: If you encounter a sign that says "Turn off all radios, explosives in use!", do not put the phone to sleep but instead power it off completely.
-Remove the battery as well if you want to be extra safe.
+Demolitions and Other Explosives: If you encounter a sign that says "Turn off all radios, explosives in use!", then you should turn off the phone.
+Don't put it to sleep, turn it off.
+To be completely safe, remove the battery as well.